-A comprehensive guide to keeping African House Snakes (Lamprophis fulinginosus) in captivity written by Christy Bruckner from Reptile Cymru.
-This guide will aim to introduce you to African House Snakes as a pet snake and how you can care for them including housing, heating, lighting and feeding.
+A comprehensive caresheet guide to keeping African House Snakes (Lamprophis fulinginosus) in captivity.
+This caresheet will aim to introduce you to African House Snakes as a pet snake and how you can care for them including housing, heating, lighting and feeding.
 We’ll also touch lightly on breeding African House Snakes in captivity.

 All photographs on this website are copyright Reptile Cymru and may not be re-used without consent.
 This caresheet is provided free of charge and may not be republished without consent.

 The most commonly found House Snake in captivity is Lamprophis fulinginosus and is referred to as the African House Snake, but there are several other species for which the care is all very similar.

 African House Snakes are a small active snake that are easily kept and bred in captivity – a great snake for the beginner or intermediate keeper, and offer an active, inquisitive snake for someone wanting something a little different to the usual pet species.